markreha/starthere/index.md

-# Welcome to Professor Mark's GitHub Repositories
+# Welcome to Professor Mark's GitHub Projects
-I maintain many projects on GitHub that I are used mainly by my students their courses at [Grand Canyon University](https://gcu.edu).
+I maintain many projects on GitHub that are used mainly by my students to support their courses at [Grand Canyon University](https://gcu.edu).
 The following is a summary of my projects:
 * [Cloud Workshop](https://github.com/markreha/cloudworkshop/) This repository contains the Cloud Workshop SDK, which has all of the documentation, tools, and sample template applications required to build a simple, scalable, Cloud based suite of IoT applications.
 * [Cloud Services](https://github.com/markreha/cloudservices/) This repository contains the example IoT Services Reference application that implements a number of REST API's that support the IoT Reporting application and IoT Device Raspberry Pi Sense HAT application, which in combination demonstrate a simple, scalable, Cloud based IoT application.